WELCOME — Thanks for dropping by!

 Here are the Amazon links to my books (click the pictures – or see the “Books” page for details and links):

-This is the same book as “You Can’t Text a Tough Conversation” (below) with a new cover and title, releasing in May 2017.
+This is the same book as “You Can’t Text a Tough Conversation” (below) with a new cover and title, re-released in 2017.

 A guided tour for women through a man’s brain (from a man who’s lived there) (2016)